 - Sharks do not have flat scales like other fish.
-Sharks have DERMAL DENTICLES (aka placoid scales), which mean 'skin teeth'. - The DERMAL DENTICLES are razor sharp tooth-like scales that reduce drag (hydrodynamic) and allow the sharks to swim faster. - In most species of shark, the DERMAL DENTICLES are microscopic. - The shape and size of DERMAL DENTICLES is different between species of sharks.
+Sharks have DERMAL DENTICLES (aka placoid scales), which mean 'skin teeth'. - The DERMAL DENTICLES are razor sharp tooth-like scales that reduce drag (hydrodynamic) and allow the sharks to swim faster.

-7. Teeth
+7. DERMAL DENTICLES

-- Now we're going to move on to cover some of the body parts of sharks. - Compare between humans and sharks.
+- Slide shows a close up of nurse shark skin under the microscope. - In most species of shark, the DERMAL DENTICLES are microscopic. - The shape and size of DERMAL DENTICLES is different between species of sharks. - 8.
+Teeth - Now we're going to move on to cover some of the body parts of sharks. - Compare between humans and sharks.
 Humans have one row of teeth on the top and one row on the bottom (52 teeth total over our lives, 20 baby teeth that we lose, and 32 adult teeth). - Sharks have several rows of teeth and they are constantly falling out.
 Most sharks have about 5 rows of teeth. - Sharks will have thousands of teeth over their lifetime! - Sharks usually lose at least 1 tooth per week.
 Imagine losing a tooth every time you ate an apple. - Different sharks have different shaped teeth depending on what they eat, as you can see the variety between the four species pictured.

-8. GILLS
+9. GILLS